StevenMDixon/IJScript/Tips.md

 1. These functions always have an implicit returns (this removes the need to use `return`)
 2. Any thing requiring a block scope will throw an error (for/while/switch/function...) (the only exception is an object but it must be wrapped in ())
-3. Everthing must be written as an expression. (this means Statements and semicolons are illegal `let i = 1;`)
+3. Everything must be written as an expression. (this means Statements and semicolons are illegal `let i = 1;`)
 4. All default variables must be written into the parameters of the function (Thank you ES6)

 ```JavaScript